Hitting The Road Running: Can An App Improve The Life Of The Delivery Executives?

 Remembering passwords is an issue that creates not only an additional burden for the rider but also a potential security hazard.
 LOTR app allows the riders to set their password and makes it compulsory for them to change their passwords after a fixed amount of time.

 Apart from making the rider’s life more comfortable, the LOTR app helps organizations in having micro level visibility.
 What items are packed in how many boxes in which crates?
 LOTR answers it all.
-LOTR app is built with customized designs best suited for different use cases keeping in mind the nature of order fulfillment.
+LOTR app is built with customized designs (currently in beta) best suited for different use cases keeping in mind the nature of order fulfillment.